-The lady at the info center there told me it was closed due to forest fires, which turned out not to be true, but I ended up loitering around in Cherokee, doing some Christmas shopping for the better part of the day.
+The lady at the info center there told me the Parkway was closed due to forest fires, which turned out not to be true, but I ended up loitering around in Cherokee, doing some Christmas shopping for the better part of the day.

-I was also curious, because I know that at least in the past some very distant cousins were Cherokee.
-While I was there I actually found a register of Cherokee people in the gift shop of the Museum of the Cherokee Indian, and I discovered that my relatives were in the western reservation in Oklahoma, at least back in the 1920's.
+I was also curious, because I remembered that -- at least in the past -- some very distant cousins were Cherokee.
+While I was at the reservation I managed to find a register of Cherokee people in the gift shop of the Museum of the Cherokee Indian.
+That book helped me I discover that my relatives were in the western reservation, in Oklahoma, at least back in the 1920's.
 They weren't in North Carolina.

-There are a lot of touristy shops there, and a gambling casino.
-A lot of the shops are not run by Cherokees and a lot of the merchandise is not local, though you can find a bit of local craft work.
+There are a lot of touristy shops in Cherokee, North Carolina, and a gambling casino.
+Many of the shops are not run by Cherokees and much of the merchandise is not local, though you can find a bit of local craft work.

 I did learn to recognize the local people.
 They seemed to be predominantly of mixed race, part white, often obese -- but, mostly, they seemed weighed down with great sadness.

-Yet, I saw men, very gently, and sensitively teaching white tourist children to do Cherokee dances.
+Yet -- just outside the museum -- I saw Cherokee men, very gently, and sensitively, teaching white tourist children to do Cherokee dances.

 I'm still thinking about his eyes -- haunting, deep eyes.